bbauska/W3Cx-2of5/README.md

 -   A set of steps to follow, numbered in order.

-Please start with this "empty page" in CopePen:
+Please start with this "empty page" in CodePen:

 <h4>HTML</h4>